List of Stevenage F.C. seasons: History

-Stevenage finished sixth in their first season in the Football League, reaching the play-offs, where they defeated Torquay United 1–0 in the Final at Old Trafford in May 2011, meaning the club had earned back-to-back promotions into League One.
-During the same season, Stevenage reached the Fourth Round of the FA Cup, defeating Newcastle United 3–1 at Broadhall Way, before eventually losing to Reading in the following round.
-In the club's first season in League One during the 2011–12 season, the team achieved their highest league finish to date, reaching the play-offs after finishing in sixth place.
-They went on to lose in the play-off semi-final.
-Stevenage also reached the Fifth Round of the FA Cup for the first time in their history that season, eventually losing 3–1 to Tottenham Hotspur in a replay at White Hart Lane, after the two teams drew at Broadhall Way.
-The club suffered relegation back to League Two during the 2013–14 season.
-It was almost an immediate return to League One the following year as the club reached the play-offs courtesy of a sixth-placed finish, although lost at the semi-final stage.
+Stevenage finished sixth in their first season in the Football League, reaching the play-offs, where they defeated Torquay United 1–0 in the final at Old Trafford in May 2011, achieving back-to-back promotions into League One.
+During the same season, Stevenage reached the fourth round of the FA Cup, defeating Newcastle United 3–1 at Broadhall Way, before eventually losing to Reading in the following round.
+In the club's first season in League One during the 2011–12 season, the team achieved their highest league finish to date, reaching the play-offs after finishing sixth.
+They were defeated in the play-off semi-final.
+Stevenage also reached the fifth round of the FA Cup for the first time in their history that season, eventually losing 3–1 to Tottenham Hotspur in a replay at White Hart Lane, after the original tie had ended in a 0–0 draw at Broadhall Way.
+The club was relegated back to League Two during the 2013–14 season.
+They came close to an immediate return to League One the following year, reaching the play-offs after finishing sixth, but were defeated at the semi-final stage.

-The club were in last place in League Two during the 2019–20 season when the season was suspended due to the COVID-19 pandemic in March 2020.
-Stevenage were initially relegated following an independent disciplinary panel's decision to deduct Macclesfield Town, who had not paid their players on six separate occasions during the campaign, two points.
-The English Football League successfully appealed the sanctions meaning Stevenage retained their League Two status.
+The club was in last place in League Two during the 2019–20 season when the season was suspended due to the COVID-19 pandemic in March 2020.
+Stevenage were initially relegated following an independent disciplinary panel's decision to deduct two points from Macclesfield Town, who had failed to pay their players on six separate occasions during the season.
+The English Football League successfully appealed the sanctions, meaning Stevenage retained their League Two status.
+Stevenage earned promotion to League One after finishing in second place in League Two during the 2022–23 season.